celery/celery/docs/reference/celery.rst

     .. method:: Celery.bugreport

-        Returns a string with information useful for the Celery core developers when reporting a bug.
+        Return a string with information useful for the Celery core developers when reporting a bug.

     .. method:: Celery.config_from_object(obj, silent=False)